 7. Ward was put on trial for ‘living off immoral earnings’

 The scandal had embarrassed the establishment – they needed a scapegoat.
-In July Ward was put on trial for living off immoral earnings, deflecting heat off the government and putting an end to the story of the affair.
+The affair’s exposure generated rumours of other scandals and drew official attention to the activities of Stephen Ward.
+In July, Stephen Ward was put on trial for living off immoral earnings, deflecting heat off the government and putting an end to the story of the affair.

 Many of Ward’s ‘girls’ testified, including Keeler and Mandy Rice-Davies, who had also worked at Murray’s.